asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 ## Reusing existing Avro Schemas

-Occasionally you might find yourself with a set of existing Avro Schemas.
-In such cases, instead of defining these schemas again anew in your AsyncAPI document, you can integrate them seamlessly by calling out existing files.
+Occasionally, you might find yourself with an existing set of Avro Schemas.
+In such cases, instead of repeatedly defining these schemas in your AsyncAPI document, integrate them seamlessly by calling out existing files.

 Assume you have a file named `userSchema.json` that encapsulates the Avro Schema that resembles the following: